sojihyeon/wassup3/README.md

 #####  🖐 Nice to meet you !

 I'm jihyeon so.
-(If you want to be friendly, call me Hyeon.)
-Until recently, I worked as a designer at a company,
+Until recently, I worked as a designer at a AI Solution company,
 I am currently taking the ETS Wassup AI PM class.

 <br/>